Gostyń: World War II

-During the German invasion of Poland, which started World War II, Gostyń was captured by the Wehrmacht on September 6, 1939.
-During the Nazi German occupation of Poland Gostyń became the site of public executions, arrests and expulsions of Poles.
-First mass arrests and executions were carried out already in September 1939.
+During the German invasion of Poland, which started World War II, Gostyń was captured by the Wehrmacht on 6 September 1939.
+During the Nazi German occupation of Poland, Gostyń became the site of public executions, arrests and expulsions of Poles.
+First mass arrests and executions were carried out in September 1939.
 On 21 October 1939 some 30 citizens of the town whose names were listed in the Sonderfahndungsbuch Polen (Special Prosecution Book-Poland) prepared by local German minority, were executed by an Einsatzkommando.
 Among the murdered were Gostyń's mayor Hipolit Niestrawski, Polish activists, officials, craftsmen and former Greater Poland insurgents.
 It was one of many massacres of Poles committed by Germany on 20–23 October 1939 across the region in attempt to pacify and terrorize the Polish population.
 Mass expulsions began on 4 December 1939, with up to 2,000 Poles deported to General Government on the orders of SS-Standartenführer Ernst Damzog stationing in Poznań.
 Between spring of 1940 and 15 March 1941 additional 3,222 were deported.
 Władysław Nawrocki, Polish officer and pre-war chairman of the local football club Kania Gostyń, was murdered by the Soviets in the Katyn massacre in 1940.

 Despite such circumstances, local Poles organized an underground resistance movement, which included structures of the Polish Underground State, the secret youth organization Tajny Hufiec, and the Czarny Legion organization, which was founded in 1940.
 Czarny Legion was crushed by the Germans in 1941.
 Several dozens of its members were arrested and then brutally tortured in a prison in Rawicz.
 After a Nazi show trial in Zwickau in 1942, 12 members were executed in Dresden, and several dozen were imprisoned in Nazi concentration camps, where 37 of them died.
 German occupation ended in 1945.